Long-term Field Measurements Project

 - What are the actual water levels and waves in the Eems-Dollard area during stormy conditions?

-- And what are the consequences of this for the design of the flood defenses?
+- And what are the consequences for the design of the flood defences?

-The Noorderzijlvest water board will investigate this over the next 12 years during field measurements in the Eems-Dollard area.
+The Noorderzijlvest Water Authority will investigate this over the next 12 years during field measurements in the Eems-Dollard area.

 The results of the measurements and analyses provide valuable information.
-New insights (calculation models) help in the design and improvement of dikes.
+New insights (calculation models) help with the design and improvement of dykes.
 And it helps to prevent excessive spending.

 Complex area

 The Wadden Sea, and in particular the Eems-Dollard estuary, is a complex area.
 This is due to the islands, tidal channels, and the funnel shape of the Eems-Dollard.
-These elements, in combination with the wind, have an effect on water levels and waves.
+These elements, in combination with the wind, affect water levels and waves.
 Advanced measuring equipment will be used to map the effects over the next 12 years.

 The future